 |Average Working Capital||(21,841+18,216)/2=20,028.5|

 |Average Total Assets||(58,734+53,340)/2=56,037|

-With the help of above summary, we have calculated the efficiency ratios and they are presented as below.
-This will give a fair idea on how to calculate efficiency ratios.
+With the help of the above summary, we have calculated the efficiency ratios, and they are presented below.
+This will give a fair idea of how to calculate efficiency ratios.

 |Accounts Receivables Turnover||Sales/Average Accounts Receivables||39,540/3,905||10.13|